Rome84/AWS/README.rst

 full API documentation as well as Getting Started Guides for many of the boto modules.

-Boto releases can be found on the `Python Cheese Shop`_.

 Join our IRC channel `#boto` on FreeNode.
 Webchat IRC channel: http://webchat.freenode.net/?channels=boto